vwalsh/truffle-blueprint/readme.md

 # Development
 Install NodeJS and NPM.
 Windows Users experience fewer failures during installation when NodeJS LTS version 10 is used.
 Run `npm install`.

 Modify the token blueprint (e.g. [./contracts/TanganyERC20.sol](contracts/TanganyERC20.sol)) to deploy the token.
-Make sure the contract file name is referenced correctly in [./migrations/2_deploy_contract.js](./migrations/2_deploy_contract.js)
+Make sure the contract file name is referenced correctly in [./migrations/2_deploy_contract.js](./migrations/2_deploy_contract.js).

 ## Environment Variables

 Each deployment environment has a different set of mandatory environment variables.
 Add the secrets required for the deployment environment to [.env](./.env)

 Make sure to provide the `PRIVATE_KEY`.
-Ether by setting a mnemonic (the twelve word phrase), or a 64 character long hexa-decimal string.
+Ether by setting a mnemonic (the twelve word phrase), or a 64 character long hex-decimal string.
 The associated address will inherit the tokens created by the contract deployment.

 ## Contract Tests
 Write and run contract tests from `./test` directory.
 Start up a local development chain running `truffle develop` and run tests with `truffle test`.